 This course is an examination of the forms and functions of the various fine arts, including music, art, and drama.
 Students will develop an understanding and appreciation of these art forms and their contribution to a comprehensive world view.
+Additional fee required.
 Offered alternate years.